triggermesh/docs/docs/targets/oracle.md

 # Event Target for Oracle Cloud

-This event target sends and receives [CloudEvents][ce] over HTTP and calls a targeted Oracle Cloud Service.
+This event Target sends and receives [CloudEvents][ce] over HTTP and calls a targeted Oracle Cloud Service.

-Current supported Oracle Cloud Services:

-  - [Functions][functions]

-## Prerequisites
+## Prerequisite(s)

+- Oracle API signing key (you can find out how to set up the signing key in the [Oracle Developer Guide][devguide])

-Regardless of the service being chosen, to access any of the services hosted on the Oracle Cloud, an API signing key must be generated and granted access.
+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Oracle API signing key as a secret.
-The [Oracle Developer Guide][devguide] describes how to setup the signing key.

-### Deploy the Oracle Cloud Target
+## Deploying an Instance of the Target

-At TriggerMesh, add a new secret for the Oracle Cloud.
-This secret must have the following keys defined:

-  - `oracleApiPrivateKey` API Key as the full x509 private key certificate
-  - `oracleApiPrivateKeyPassphrase` Passphrase to decode the API Key above
-  - `oracleApiPrivateKeyFingerprint` Fingerprint of the resulting certificate associated with the API key

-In addition to the above secrets, the following must be defined to locate the service to be triggered:
+Open the Bridge creation screen and add a Target of type `Oracle`.

+In the Target creation form, provide a name for the event Target and add the following information:

+* **Oracle Secrets**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing the Oracle API signing key as discussed in the prerequisites.
-  - `oracleTenancy` The OCID of tenant that holds the service being invoked
+* **Oracle Tenancy**: The OCID of tenant that holds the service being invoked.
-  - `oracleUser` The OCID of the user that owns the API key cited above, and will be invoking the service
+* **Oracle Username**: The OCID of the user that owns the API key discussed in the prerequisites and will be invoking the service.
-  - `oracleRegion` The Oracle Cloud region hosting the service
+* **Oracle Region**: The Oracle Cloud region hosting the service.

-Lastly for the supported services defined:

-  - `function`
-    - `function` The OCID of the Oracle Cloud function being invoked
+* **Function**: The OCID of the Oracle Cloud function being invoked.

+After clicking the `Save` button, the console will self-navigate to the Bridge editor.
+Proceed by adding the remaining components to the Bridge.

+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with a Datadog event Target was successfully created.

-## Supported Cloud Service Events
+## Supported Oracle Cloud Service Events

-### Function
+### Functions

-The Oracle Cloud Functions target is designed to allow for free-form JSON objects to be passed directly to the function and rely on the Oracle Cloud function to perform whatever action is desired.
+The [Oracle Cloud Functions][functions] event Target is designed to allow for free-form JSON objects to be passed directly to the function and rely on the Oracle Cloud function to perform whatever action is desired.